 In addition to her Fine Arts practice, Yehudis Barmatz-Harris has been involved in teaching arts to a variety of populations, including tutoring an autistic adult who now is an exhibiting artist, giving workshops in an eating disorder rehab, and painting and drawing classes to elementary and highschool students within the ultra orthodox community.
 Yehudis's working philosophy for herself and when giving over to others is a belief in the process and achievements in creative arts as providing confidence and healing, in addition to tools for expression and reflection.
 This philosophy is .expressed in her own personal works

-Yehudis is currently practicing art, working towards an Art Therapy Degree in Tel Aviv, and pursuing interviews and writing on the religious artists of Israel.
+Yehudis is currently practicing art, and Art Therapy, and pursuing interviews and writing on the religious artists of Israel.